ystia/yorc/doc/telemetry.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 There are two types of executors in Yorc: ``delegate`` executors and ``operation`` executors.
-Delegate executors handle the deployment of Yorc natively supported TOSCA nodes (like an Openstack compute for instance).
+Delegate executors handle the deployment of Yorc natively supported TOSCA nodes (like an OpenStack compute for instance).
 Operation executors handle implementations of an lifecycle operation provided as part of the TOSCA node definition (like a shell script or an ansible playbook).

 In the below table <ExecType> is the executor type (``operation`` or ``delegate``).

 The **Deployment** label is set to the deployment ID, and the **Node** label is set to the fully qualified TOSCA node type where dots were replaced by
 dashes.
 The **Name** label is set to the TOSCA operation name where dots were replaced by dashes.